WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Some Guy Who Kills People (2011)

-Well, with a title like that, I was expecting something different.
-It may sounds like a pretty straight forwarded satirical comedy but the actual story was more than that.
+Well, with a title like that, I was expecting something different and hokey like, maybe, a pretty straight forward satirical comedy?
+Surprisingly and fortunately, the actual movie is more than that.

 It tells the life of Ken Boyd, a recently released loonie who embarks on a life of revenge while juggling his personal life as a loner.
 He works on a malt shop, lives with his mum and spends his free time drawing really good doodles.
 (Sounds sortah like me save that I work fixing TVs over the phone.
 Now I'm intrigued!)